SamChevalier/samchevalier.github.io/ideas.md

 Sometimes in life, we get to drop constraints.
 For example, this post was inspired by the problem of parking at UVM.
 I am a new faculty member, so I park **far** from my office in Billings.
 This is a hard constraint which causes me to "lose" a lot of time walking (or long boarding) across campus.
 For two+ years, I have looked forward to being elevated to a "green" parking permit, which will allow me to park right next to my office.

 Will a green permit make me happier?
 It will allow me to drop a constraint, so, mathematically, I will provaby be *at least as happy as I was before I was promoted to a green permit*.
-The proof is simple
+The proof is simple: if parking near my office makes me *less* happy, then I can continue to park on the far side of campus.

+However, we all know this would never happen.
+The moment I receive the green permit, I will never walk across campus again.
+No more fun long board rides.
+No more scurrying main street with the undergrads.
+No more trudging through the ice and snow.
+These things are hard, and they do comsume a lot of time, but whether I admit it or not, they do make me happier.
+They improve my fitness, they get me out amoung the people, and they keep me "alive".

+It seems, therefore, that dropping a constraint will make me less happy (i.e., it will raise my objective function, rather than lower it (low is better!)), but this is a paradox.